US goes ahead with tax on Canadian newsprint

 WASHINGTON (AP) — The U.S. Commerce Department is going ahead with a tax on Canadian newsprint, a threat to the already-struggling American newspaper industry.

-The revised tariffs unveiled Thursday are mostly lower than those originally imposed earlier this year but would still slap an anti-dumping border tax as high as 16.88 percent.
+The revised tariffs unveiled Thursday are mostly lower than those originally imposed earlier this year.
+But they would still hit the paper used by newspapers and other publications with an anti-dumping border tax as high as 16.88 percent.

-Congress is overwhelmingly opposed to the tariffs.
-House Speaker Paul Ryan contacted Commerce Secretary Wilbur Ross directly to voice his concerns.
-Senate Minority Leader Chuck Schumer declared in a newspaper column that the tax “would do irreversible harm” to the newspaper industry.

 The tariffs are a response to a complaint from a hedge fund-owned paper producer in Washington state, which argues that its Canadian competitors are taking advantage of government subsidies to sell their product at unfairly low prices.
+Still, Commerce decided to spare two Canadian producers from the antidumping charges.

+In addition to antidumping duties, Commerce is imposing newsprint levies ranging from 0.82 percent to 9.81 percent to counter Canadian subsidies.

 Most Read Business Stories